Auyin111/Reinforcement-Learning-for-autonomous-driving/readme.md

          1. allows us to learn from individual experience multiple times (avoid forgetting previous experiences)
          2. remove correlation in the observation sequences and avoid action values from oscillating or diverging catastrophically

-# File
-1. train_model.py: train the model
-2. simulate.py: simulate the game using the trained model
-3. cfg.py: the configuration of model and dataset processing